Paddy has been adopted!

 This wee girl has had a very tough 5 years making her an exceptionally fearful dog.
-Paddy lived in a hoarding situation her entire life until rescued earlier this year.
-She was placed in a foster home in Tennessee until she could come to us, which she did 4 weeks ago.
+Paddy lived in a hoarding situation her entire life until rescued earlier in 2020.
+She was placed in a foster home in Tennessee until she could come to us, which she did July 31.

-She is extremely fearful of new people and animals, doing anything to escape being close to them.
-She is prone to defense biting when cornered and pursued, which intensifies her already extremely high level of fear.
+She is extremely fearful of new people and will curl into a ball facing the wall.
+She has a hard time meeting other dogs, keeping them away with aggressive growls.
+I believe this is caused from her poor start where she had to fight for food with the other dogs in her situation. to escape being close to them.
+In new situations, she is prone to defense biting when cornered and pursued, which intensifies her already extremely high level of fear.

-The first week Paddy, when not curled up into a tight ball facing the back of the carrier, would not make eye contact.
-She snarled if one of the house dogs got too close to the pen.
-She especially does not like the cats getting close, she will lunge and snarl at them.
+When she first came to me in July, she was in a restricted living area, usually curled up into a tight ball facing the back of the carrier, not making eye contact and snarling if one of the house dogs got too close to the pen.
+She especially did not like the cats getting close, she will lunge and snarl at them.
 She did come out and eat and take treats left for her only if no people or dogs were in the room.

 Paddy has made great strides and will continue to do so if allowed the time and security to do so in her own time.
-She is in no way over her fear and lack of trust, but she has started on this journey.
+She is in no way over her fear and lack of trust of people and new animals, but she has started on this journey of acceptance.
 One can see it in her face and behavior.

 She needs a home where her people have the patience and understanding to allow her to continue developing her trust of people and animals.
 She should go to a mature and quiet home.
 Definitely no children.
 A fenced yard is a must as she is a flight risk.
 It would benefit Paddy to have a calm canine sibling, so she can learn the appropriate behaviors.